-HIS 480 Senior Seminar S
+HIS 480 Senior Seminar its

-Total S
+Total its

-This course may also be used to satisfy Core requirements
+This course may also be used to satisfy Core requirements.

 The History Minor

 This course of study is designed as a second field for students interested in history and in developing their skills in reasoning, research, and writing.